-In school year (SY) 1994-1995, the program began as a pilot in eight states; $3.2 million of produce was delivered to schools.
-Today, schools in 48 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam participate in the program.
-USDA DoD Fresh.
-USDA does not impose a cap on the amount of entitlement used through this program and allocations may be changed on several dates throughout the year.
+Schools in 49 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam participate in USDA DoD Fresh.
+USDA does not impose a cap on the amount of USDA Foods entitlement used through this program and allocations may be changed on several dates throughout the year.

 - About USDA DOD Fresh Fruit and Vegetable Program - history of the program and information about current operations

 - Using USDA DoD Fresh for Local Produce Purchases – USDA Office of Community Food Systems fact sheet

 - USDA DoD Fresh Contract Information - information on all current market fresh DLA solicitations and contracts that provide service to schools and Indian Tribal Organizations